bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 }
 ```

-#### But did we solve the right problem?
+#### Consider a better algorithm

 The code above treats the problem to solve as "greet everyone except Dave".
-It works by iterating over everyone, and skipping greeting code for Dave.
+It works by iterating over everyone, and skipping the greeting code for Dave.

-There is a better way to think about this problem, one which will clean up the code nicely.
+But is there is a better way to think about this problem, one which will clean up the code nicely?

 We want to divide our users into two groups:

 - Those we want to greet
-- Those we don't (Dave)
+- Those we don't (the 'group' that is Dave)

 We can do this using a filter operation: